South Africa telecoms market

+Its fixed-line market is still trying to shake off the hold of incumbent, Telkom SA.
+This year will see several important changes to South African regulations allowing the market to open up, including the lowering of fixed and mobile termination rates, the unbundling of the local loop and the auctioning of WiMAX and LTE spectrum.
 There has also been a continued effort to lay subsea cables to enhance the country’s connection on a global scale.
 The South African market was liberalised in 2002 but real competition to Telkom SA didn’t appear until 2006 in the form of private operator Neotel.
 Despite the competition, however, in September 2010, South Africa’s broadband penetration rate was still only 6.6% and in March 2010 fixed-line household penetration had fallen to 26.5% from 26.9% the previous year.
 Because of Telkom SA’s control of fixed lines and the success of mobile operators, wireless networks are quickly becoming the most favourable mode of broadband connection.

 The reduction to mobile and fixed-line tariffs implemented this year is set to have a significant impact on all aspects of telecoms in South Africa.
 The Independent Communications Authority of South Africa (ICASA) called for fixed termination rates for fixed lines and mobiles starting in March 2011 and lowering the prices every year until targets are reached in 2013, claiming that call rates were too high due to lack of competition.
 Dr Brian Armstrong, senior managing executive on enterprise from Telkom SA, says that the reductions to fixed termination rates were not widely expected: “The change to fixed termination rates has a strong impact on us as the incumbent by giving our competitors more scope to attack our price.
 We have been formulating responses but the fixed termination rate (FTR) changes have been a big challenge for us.”
 Telkom SA’s new mobile business, 8ta, which launched last October, could be hindered by the reduction of calls from 89c to 40c at peak times by 2013.